FAQs

 The pre-op diet at Tailor Clinics includes two meal replacements a day, with a ‘normal’ meal as the third meal.
 This meal is generally a palm-sized piece of protein (without sauces or gravies) and 1-2 cups of non-starchy vegetables.

-• Are the Tric, and Bariatrix Nutrition products suitable for people who are lactose intolerant?
+- Are the Tric products suitable for people who are lactose intolerance?

 Most of the protein products we sell are still okay for people who are lactose intolerant because the basis of our products is whey protein isolate, meaning the purest form of protein without much in the way of added components of fillers like lactose, found in alternative protein powders (whey concentrate) and it generally undergoes an ultrafiltration process minimizing the volume of lactose present.
 If you are allergic or extremely sensitive to dairy, or if you experience side effects, you may need to try a non-dairy protein alternative, such as pea or hemp protein.